Hoekmine: finding the genes that colour life in the sea

 - security (tracking of items by very sophisticated barcodes)

 Another aim of Hoekmine is to identify and valorise fucoidan processing enzymes as additional business opportunities.

-Hoekmine as a beneficiary of the ALLIANCE’s mentoring programme, has worked with the Alliance partners, Tartu Biotechnology Park and CleanTech Latvia, for developing the next steps of the business plan.
-Furthermore, thanks to the Finnish Environment Institute, Hoekmine signed Material transfer agreement (MTA) for transfer of algae from Finland to the Netherlands.
-With the support of the ALLIANCE, Hoekmine managed to make mutants with altered colors, which were then optically characterized at Lab in Cambridge University.
+Hoekmine as a beneficiary of the ALLIANCE’s mentoring programme, has worked with the ALLIANCE partners, Tartu Biotechnology Park and CleanTech Latvia, for developing the next steps of the business plan.
+Furthermore, thanks to the Finnish Environment Institute (SYKE), Hoekmine signed Material transfer agreement (MTA) for transfer of algae from Finland to the Netherlands.
+With the support of the ALLIANCE (primary mentor is GEOMAR Helmholtz Centre for Ocean Research Kiel and the secondary mentor is Scottish Association for Marine Sciences), Hoekmine managed to make mutants with altered colors, which were then optically characterized at Lab in Cambridge University.

 Photo: C. Ingham.
 A 5 mm long streak of Flavobacterium IR1 on an agar plate showing an intense, green banding pattern as this living, self-organising structure catches the light.
 If the observer shifted their angle the dark stripes would become light and the black areas reveal their colour in turn.